yannbouteiller/rtgym/README.md

 In such situation, keep in mind that inference must end before the end of this next time-step, since the computed action is to be applied there.
 Otherwise, your time-steps will timeout.

+##### b) Reset

+In `rtgym`, the default action is sent when `reset()` is called.
+This is to maintain the real-time flow of time-steps during reset transitions.

+It may happen that you prefer to repeat the previous action instead, for instance because it is hard in your application to implement a no-op action.

+To achieve this behavior, you can simply replace the `default_action` attribute of your environment with the action that you want being sent, right before calling `reset()`.

 ---